about

 Fellow Nomadic Soul, Welcome!

 I’m Yaldaz Sadakova.
-I’m the creator of Foreignish, a blog for long-form personal essays about immigration.
+I’m the creator of Foreignish, a space where I share personal essays about immigration.

 Experiences like feeling ashamed about forgetting my first language.